DemisoDaba/alx-low_level_programming/README.md

 # low Level Programming - C Programming

-_In this repository you will find different folders which contain C-Programming executable files, In order to have devops exercises for beginner._
+_In this repository you will find different folders which contain C-Programming executable files, to have some hint for the beginners._

 ## How to execute the files?